Cannington, Ontario: Amenities

 The community serves as a service centre for the surrounding rural area.
 It is home to the municipal offices of Brock Township, as well as a secondary school, Brock High School, and an elementary school, McCaskill's Mills Public School, named after the original town name, which was opened in 2006.
 It was originally two separate schools, H.W.
 Knight Public School, and Cannington Public School, which later amalgamated.
-The elementary school offers a French Immersion Program, but niy the high school.
+The elementary school offers a French Immersion Program, but not the high school.
 French Immersion students are bused to Port Perry High School, which offers the program.
 The post office on Cameron St. W. services locals with lock boxes and two rural routes.
-There are multiple restaurants such as Mays Restaurant, Georgios and The Wing House.
+There are multiple restaurants such as Mays Restaurant, Pub 12 and The Wing House.

 GO Bus route 81 connects the community to Whitby GO Station, which provides GO train connections to Toronto.
 Two northbound buses (to Beaverton) and two southbound buses (to Whitby) serve the community each day.

 Notable people

 Cannington was the adopted hometown of guitarist Don Ross for twelve years.

-CBC TV presenter Ralph Benmergui lived in Cannington in the late 1980s and early 1990s.
+Ross' daughter, poet and author Tara McGowan-Ross, also lived there for much of her adolescence.

 Cannington was home to the author Timothy Findley, who wrote a memoir, From Stone Orchard, about his experiences living at a farm on the outskirts of Cannington.
 McCaskill's Mills features as a setting in his 1995 novel "The Piano Man's Daughter".
 After Findley moved to France due to declining health, dancer Rex Harrington purchased Stone Orchard.
+Cannington's public library, the Timothy Findley Memorial Branch, is named after him.

-Cannington is the birthplace of Rick MacLeish (1950–2016), an NHL hockey player who starred with the Philadelphia Flyers in the 1970s and 1980s.
+Cannington is the birthplace of Rick MacLeish (1950–2016), an NHL hockey player who played with the Philadelphia Flyers in the 1970s and 1980s.

+Events

+In October, there is the Cannington Haunted Attraction, a collection of Halloween-themed activities in MacLoed Park.